smola/galimatias/README.md

 galimatias is a URL parsing and normalization library written in Java.

-Design goals:
+### Design goals

-- Parse URLs as browsers do, with optional normalization to RFC 3986 or RFC 2396.
+- Parse URLs as browsers do, optionally enforcing compliance with old standards (i.e. RFC 3986,  RFC 2396).
 - Stay as close as possible to WHATWG's [URL Standard](http://url.spec.whatwg.org/).
-In fact, the parser is largely based on it.
 - Convenient fluent API with immutable URL objects.
 - Interoperable with java.net.URL and java.net.URI.
 - Zero dependencies.

-- **I have not decided on the scope of galimatias with respect to non-HTTP(S) URIs.
-[I would like to read about your use cases here](https://github.com/smola/galimatias/issues/8).**
+### Gotchas

+galimatias is not a generic URI parser.
+It can parse any URI, but only schemes defined in the URL Standard (i.e. http, https, ftp, ws, wss, gopher, file) will be parsed as hierarchical URIs.
+For example, in `git://github.com/smola/galimatias.git` you'll be able to extract scheme (i.e. `git`) and scheme data (i.e. `//github.com/smola/galimatias.git`), but not host (i.e. `github.com`). **This is intended.** We cannot guarantee that applying a set of generic rules won't break certain kind of URIs, so we do not try with them. **I will consider adding further support for other schemes if enough people provides solid use cases and testing.
+[You can check this issue](https://github.com/smola/galimatias/issues/8) if you are interested.**

 But, why?
 ---------